fractaldotbox/ddevkit/apps/docs/src/content/docs/design/dependencies.md

 - `vitest` over `jest`
   - used by shadcn, scaffold and generally author find less issues for typscript setup as in jest.

 - Currently we use a small set of unix style stable, isomorphic lightweight libraries.
-To avoid supply chain attacks, we should make versions easily fixed/immutable or configurable to native
   - `ky` over `fetch` to reduce boilerplates
   - use `URLSearchParams` over `fast-querystring`
   - unjs packages